simonsobs/ocs/docs/live_monitor/configuration.rst

 starting this container.
 This does not mean the services will be ready, but the container will be started.

-For more details on configurations for indidvidual containers, see the service documentation pages, for instance in the `sisock documentation`_ or in the respecitve ocs agent pages.
+For more details on configurations for individual containers, see the service documentation pages, for instance in the `sisock documentation`_ or in the respective ocs agent pages.

 .. _reference: https://docs.docker.com/compose/compose-file/compose-file-v2/
 .. _sisock: https://github.com/simonsobs/sisock